15 Signs of a Clingy Partner & How to Stop Being Clingy

 In relationships, clinginess is typically defined as constantly needing reassurance or support from your partner, often compulsively or frantically.

-Clingy partners tend to ask their partners for repeated reassurances and support, even if their partners already went out of their way to prove how much they care and love them.
+Clingy partners tend to ask for repeated reassurances and support, even if their partners have already gone out of their way to prove how much they care and love them.

-Of course, it can also be from simply being eager to be in a new relationship, which can sometimes lead them to become needy and clingy.
+Of course, it can also simply mean being eager to be in a new relationship, sometimes leading them to become needy and clingy.

 Examples of clinginess in relationships

 Clinginess can be subjective.
 What is clingy, according to one person, may not be problematic for another.
-However, there are some things that can qualify as examples of clinginess in relationships.
+However, there are some things that can qualify as clingy examples in relationships.
 Those are –

 - Calling your partner several times a day, even when you know they are busy